copperwater/xNetHack/doc/xnh-changelog-10.0.md

   cannot be locked (but may still be trapped) through magic or mundane means, and they are always easily openable.
 They no longer display as "unlocked" even when fully identified.
+- Metal chests' locks cannot be broken open by kicking, and forcing them with a bladed weapon is significantly more likely to result in the weapon breaking.

 ### Interface changes